- What type of stud finder are you looking for?

 The Tavool TH250 is the most budget-friendly electronic stud finder you can get.

-While its price is friendly, it doesn’t lack any of the important features and still delivers an acceptable performance.
+While price is friendly, the unit doesn’t lack any of the important attributes and still delivers an acceptable performance.

 You get 4 modes, including deep detection, Live AC wire detection up to 2.36”, and even a limited amount of self-calibration!

-While it might not give a stellar performance, this Tavool stud finder will certainly serve its purpose well-enough while maintaining a professional look.
+While this might not give a stellar performance, the Tavool stud finder will certainly serve the purpose well enough while maintaining a professional look.

-The Franklin is all about coverage-area and its multi-sense technology, along with 13 sensors, allows it to cover multiple locations simultaneously.
+The Franklin is all about coverage area and multi-sense technology, along with 13 sensors, enabling the stud finder to cover multiple locations simultaneously.

-You may not get a screen, but it does make up for this with multiple bright LEDs and impeccable portability.
+You may not get a screen, but the tool does make up for that with multiple bright LEDs for simplicity, while being impeccable in portability.

 How to use a magnetic stud finder?